Entering the U.S. Virgin Islands During the Covid-19 Pandemic

-- United States -- To find your regional passport office, check the U.S. Department of State website (travel.state.gov/passport) or call the National Passport Information Center (tel.
-877/487-2778) for automated information.
+- United States -- To find your regional passport office, check the U.S. Department of State website (travel.state.gov/passport).

 Non-U.S. visitors to the U.S. Virgin Islands should have a U.S. visa; those visitors may also be asked to produce an onward ticket.
+The exception is if they're from a country that is a member of the Visa Waiver Program (VWP) which allows certion nationalities to stay in the United States for up to 90 days without a visa (check website of the U.S. State Department for the VWP list).
 In the British Virgin Islands, visitors who stay for less than 6 months don't need a visa if they possess a return or onward ticket.

 Every visitor to the U.S.V.I.
-21 years of age or older may bring in, free of duty, the following: (1) 1 liter of wine or hard liquor; (2) 200 cigarettes, 100 cigars (but not from Cuba), or 3 pounds of smoking tobacco; and (3) $100 worth of gifts.
+21 years of age or older may bring in, free of duty, the following: (1) 1 liter of wine or hard liquor; (2) 200 cigarettes, 100 cigars, or 3 pounds of smoking tobacco; and (3) $800 worth of gifts.
 These exemptions are offered to travelers who spend at least 72 hours in the United States and who have not claimed them within the preceding 6 months.
-It is altogether forbidden to bring into the country foodstuffs (particularly fruit, cooked meats, and canned goods) and plants (vegetables, seeds, tropical plants, and the like).
-Foreign tourists may carry in or out up to $10,000 in U.S. or foreign currency with no formalities; larger sums must be declared to U.S. Customs on entering or leaving, which includes filing form CM 4790.
-For details regarding U.S. Customs and Border Protection, consult your nearest U.S. embassy or consulate, or U.S. Customs (tel.
+It is altogether forbidden to bring into the country certain foodstuffs (particularly fruit, cooked meats, and canned goods) and plants (vegetables, seeds, tropical plants, and the like).
+Foreign tourists may carry in or out up to $10,000 in U.S. or foreign currency with no formalities; larger sums must be declared to U.S. Customs on entering or leaving.
+For details regarding U.S. Customs and Border Protection, consult U.S. Customs (tel.
 800/232-5378; www.cbp.gov).

 Visitors to the B.V.I. can bring in food, with the exception of meat products that are not USDA-approved.
 Visitors can bring up to $10,000 in currency and 1 liter of alcohol per person.

-U.S. Citizens & Residents: From the U.S.V.I., U.S. citizens can bring back 5 liters of liquor duty-free, plus an extra liter of rum (including Cruzan rum) if one of the bottles is produced in the Virgin Islands.
-Goods made on the island are also duty-free, including perfume, jewelry, clothing, and original paintings; however, if the price of an item exceeds $25, you must be able to show a certificate of origin.
+U.S. Citizens & Residents: From the U.S.V.I., U.S. citizens can bring back $1600 worth of goods duty-free.
+That can include 5 liters of liquor, plus an extra liter of rum (including Cruzan rum) if one of the bottles is produced in the Virgin Islands.

 Be sure to collect receipts for all purchases in the Virgin Islands, and beware of merchants offering to give you a false receipt -- he or she might be an informer to U.S. Customs.
 Also, keep in mind that any gifts received during your stay must be declared.
-For the most up-to-date specifics on what you can bring back from the B.V.I. and the corresponding fees, download the invaluable free pamphlet Know Before You Go online at www.cbp.gov.
-(Click on "Travel," and then click on "Know Before You Go.")
-Or contact the U.S. Customs & Border Protection (CBP), 1300 Pennsylvania Ave.
-NW, Washington, DC 20229 (tel.
-877/287-8667), and request the pamphlet.
+For the most up-to-date specifics on what you can bring back from the B.V.I. and the corresponding fees, go to www.cbp.gov.
+(Click on "Travel").

-Unless you're arriving from an area known to be suffering from an epidemic (particularly cholera or yellow fever), inoculations or vaccinations are not required for entry into the U.S. Virgin Islands or the British Virgin Islands.
+Unless you're arriving from an area known to be suffering from an epidemic (particularly cholera or yellow fever, see top of page for Covid-19 information), inoculations or vaccinations are not required for entry into the U.S. Virgin Islands or the British Virgin Islands.